lonz706/pc-dashboard/README.md

 # Introduction
-This repository is a small example for a pc-dashboard written in Node.js
+This repository is a small pc-dashboard that can show information about your operationg system.

 You can use this code in your project for free.